From a Kenyan refugee camp to the World Cup

 "That's what I mean by thanking Australia for that chance of life, that chance of opportunity they allowed my family."

-Mabil has been a regular for the Socceroos under coach Graham Arnold and he said he hoped what he had achieved would inspire other refugees.
+Mabil has been a regular for the Socceroos under coach Graham Arnold and said he hoped what he had achieved would inspire other refugees.

-"I scored, a lot of my teammates scored, everybody played a part and maybe that refugee kid played a big part," he said.
+"I scored, a lot of my team-mates scored, everybody played a part and maybe that refugee kid played a big part," he said.

 Mabil's brother Awer Bul told the Adelaide Advertiser newspaper his family was overwhelmed with excitement.